NickCis/sailing-code/_posts/2015-01-01-develop-without-qtcreator.md

 * [`gcc`](https://github.com/sailfish-sdk/sailfish-qtcreator/blob/next/src/tools/merssh/gcccommand.cpp#L38): from what I understand of the code is doesn't work, one would suppose that it will execute `gcc` using `sb2`, but it doesn't.
 * [`rpm`](https://github.com/sailfish-sdk/sailfish-qtcreator/blob/next/src/tools/merssh/rpmcommand.cpp#L41): executes: `mb2 -p <project path> -t <target> rpm [additional parameters/flags]`.
 Runs the install & rpm-creation phases
 * [`generatesshkeys`](https://github.com/sailfish-sdk/sailfish-qtcreator/blob/next/src/tools/merssh/generatekeyscommand.cpp#L86): From what the name says it could be used to generate the ssh keys, but i didn't try to find out how to use it or what really does.
 * `rpmbuild`: this file `~/.config/SailfishBeta1/mer-sdk-tools/MerSDK/SailfishOS-i486/rpmbuild`, especially  if you read it's last line: `exec "/home/nickcis/SailfishOS/bin/merssh" rpmbuild ${ARGUMENTS}`, makes me believe in the existance of an `rpmbuild` command.
-But from [`merssh source code`](https://github.com/sailfish-sdk/sailfish-qtcreator/blob/next/src/tools/merssh/main.cpp#L91) you see that it doesn't, in addition, when you run `merssh rpmbuild` it gives you a `Command not found.` error.
+But from [`merssh source code`](https://github.com/sailfish-sdk/sailfish-qtcreator/blob/next/src/tools/merssh/main.cpp#L91) you see that it doesn't.
+In addition, when you run `merssh rpmbuild` it gives you a `Command not found.` error.
 Although, I really do not known why this file exists, it would be nice to have it.
-Building the rpm for distribution involves running `mb2 build`, which is defined bassically is running the `rpmbuild` phase (I believe the name comes from there).
+Building the rpm for distribution involves running `mb2 build`, which runs the `rpmbuild` phase (I believe the name comes from there).
 As this command doesn't exist, in order to package the rpm for the phone you'll have to connect through ssh and execute mb2 as explained in [the packaging post]({{site.baseurl}}{% post_url 2015-01-02-packaging %}).

 `[additional parameters/flags]` are the additional arguments that we pass to `merssh`, this tool will pass them to the `<command>`.